utkarshshendge/t-sample-ui/README.md

 ### News Feed Screen.
   * The UI is clean and minimilastic
   * I have taken inspiration from Instagram, Twitter.
-  * I have not added post/feed description.
-      * When user taps on post he/she will be taken to Post-Info page where description and comments will be visible.
-      * I have done this because so that the News Feed screen looks clean and is less disctractive.
   * I have taken care for thr future-scope of this screen.
       * The icons, book-mark Post and Share Post are present.
       * Currently, These features are not present, but in future they may be.
       * I have taken care that the UI looks good even without these icons.
   * I have added pinned post in UI as mentioned in the [Talawa Docs](https://palisadoesfoundation.github.io/talawa-docs/docs/features/news%20feed/pinned-posts).
       * Here, the profile picture and name of person who pinned the post is visible.
-      * The pinned post are placed in carousel Slider , so they will be continously moving (Inspiration Taken from Amazon India App).
+      * The pinned post are placed in carousel Slider, so they will be continously moving (Inspiration Taken from Amazon India App).
       * When user taps on one of the pinned post he/she should be be taken to the Post-Info and the pinned-post should be marked as "SEEN" so the user will not be confused.
   * To give a clean look while scrolling through various post, the pinned posts will collapse with app-bar and they will hide.
   * There is a bar that remains visible while scrolling, it shows the number of pinned posts and a "top" Button